+Marketing is often somewhere on the to-do list, but seems to get pushed to the back burner so fee-generating work can take precedence.
 1. Analyze where your "best" 2017 new-business originated and drive your marketing tactics accordingly.
 2. Plan your blog agenda for the year ahead to implement a simple content-marketing approach.
-3. Use your social media posts strategically to carve out your specific niche.

 Small firm and solo professionals in law, accounting, finance, and technology (and beyond) are often challenged by finding the time and talent to create and execute even the most fundamental marketing activities.
 In fact, for the busy professional, marketing and business development may be the most daunting aspect of your work-life.